 Following a successful Java installation, the Eclipse IDE must be installed on your machine.
 EMAC recommends that you install version 3.2, the most recent stable version as of this testing.
 This will prevent problems due to untested versions and ensure that the operation of Eclipse matches the instructions in this document.
-Versions earlier than Eclipse 3.2 are not compatible with the EMAC SDK's.
+Versions earlier than Eclipse 3.2 are not compatible with the EMAC ftp://ftp.emacinc.com/PCSBC/Development_Kits/EMAC_Open_Tools/Linux/.
+The EMAC Eclipse Distribution also includes all of the recommended plugins for developing software using EMAC's SDKs.
+These include the C/C++ Development Tools (CDT), Astyle Eclipse Code Formatter for CDT, Remote Systems Explorer, and the Target Management Terminal SDK.